Protesters arrested in D.C. on first day of Barrett’s Supreme Court confirmation hearings

 The Senate Judiciary Committee is beginning four days of confirmation hearings for Barrett.
 The hearings come 22 days before the election, with Senate Republicans intent on installing the conservative judge on the court.

-Two members of the committee have tested positive for the coronavirus and some senators were participating remotely.
+Two members of the committee have tested positive for the novel coronavirus, and some senators were participating remotely.